Digitization of Scalar Fields for Quantum Computing: 0+1 Dimensional Scalar Field Theory

 It is again relevant to consider alternate digitizations for representing the distributions in field and conjugate-momentum space.
 For large $\mu^2>0$, (where the quantity $\frac{\mu}{\sqrt{\lambda}}$ is large with respect to the wavefunction's natural spatial extent), the field space wavefunction expands toward two localized and distinct regions of support.
 This is the case for the parameter values of $\mu = 2, 5$ and $\lambda = 1$ chosen in Fig.~\ref{fig:tuningSSB} and in Fig.~\ref{fig:SSBpsis}.
 This enlarged field-space coverage demands similarly-large values of $\bar{\phi}_{\rm max}$ when working in the JLP digitization, or smaller values of $\omega_\phi$ in defining the HO basis.
 Achieving these requirements can be accomplished in either basis when they are tuned, as shown in Fig.~\ref{fig:tuningSSB}.
 An additional consideration in considering the configuration of quantum simulations is that the $1^{st}$-excited-state is becoming very close in energy with the ground state, a feature that is not present in the previously considered situations.
 A low-precision calculation, resulting from the use of a small number of qubits, will be unable to resolve the ground state from the $1^{st}$-excited-state, and the wavefunctions emerging from such calculations will likely be arbitrary combinations of the two.
 Higher-precision calculations, requiring a larger number of qubits, will be required to resolve the low-lying states in such systems.
 For such delocalized states, in contrast to the results obtained from a potential with $m^2>0$ in Fig.~\ref{fig:tuning1sitelam32}, the JLP basis can be tuned to produce higher precision in the ground-state energy than the HO basis with the same number of qubits.
 This outcome is not surprising---if the wavefunction is deformed into a distribution that is far from Gaussian, as seen in Fig.~\ref{fig:SSBpsis}, a set of HO basis functions is no longer expected to offer superior coverage in the digital sampling.
 An interesting result of this demonstration is the degree to which the formulation of JLP, in which the basis is a periodic collection of delta functions agnostic to the structure of the wavefunction, is capable of exceeding the precision of a basis specialized for an alternate symmetry of the low-lying wavefunctions.
 The ability of JLP to perform with precision when applied to a range of systems, and thus require little knowledge of the structure of the low-lying states, will be a desirable feature of quantum simulations of more sophisticated, strongly-interacting field theories.

 In these types of systems, and others, with near-degenerate low-lying states, the impact of noise in the quantum device upon correctly identifying the ground state wavefunction is expected to be significant.
-It may well be the case that for NISQ-era devices, the noise levels present in calculations of systems with multiple degenerate extrema in the potential producing delocalized low-lying states will provide a limit to which systems can be reliably explored.
+As discussed in Appendix~\ref{app:noisySimulation}, the noise levels (from either the propagator approximation of step (2) or the intrinsic gate implementation noise of step (3) in Fig.~\ref{fig:errorsourcediagram}) present in calculations with multiple degenerate extrema in the potential producing delocalized low-lying states will limit the systems that can be reliably explored as energy splittings are buried below the software (2) and hardware (3) noise levels.

 \FloatBarrier